Notes

 Notes options include the following:

-EQuIS saves event parameters from the Data Quality Module (DQM) in DT_NOTE.
+EQuIS saves event parameters from the Data Quality Module (DQM) in the DT_NOTE table.
 There are multiple notes for each event, as each specification (such as a check) has an individual note.
-The parent record for these notes is the DQM Exceptions Report by EDD user report saved for the event in ST_USER_REPORT.
+The parent record for these notes is the DQM Exceptions Report by EDD user report saved for the event in the ST_USER_REPORT table.

 Displaying Notes

-The Notes column contains fields with the Notes icon Notes-16.
+The Notes column contains fields with the Notes PRO_Notes-Toggle-16 icon.
 Although the Notes column appears in the Grid View, it is not a column in EQuIS data tables, nor do Notes fields affect the data in a displayed table.
-The Notes display is just a user interface to interact with DT_NOTE records associated with that table.
+The Notes display is just a user interface to interact with the DT_NOTE table records associated with that table.

 1.Click the Notes button on the grid toolbar, or